aws-samples/cdk-eks-blueprints-patterns/docs/patterns/secureingresscognito.md

 ## Objective

-Amazon EKS customers that use Application Load Balancer (ALB) can use Amazon Cognito to handle user registration and authentication without writing code to handle routine tasks such as user sign-up, sign-in, sign-out, and so on.
+Amazon EKS customer who use Application Load Balancer (ALB) can use Amazon Cognito to handle user registration and authentication without writing code to handle routine tasks such as user sign-up, sign-in, sign-out, and so on.
 This is because Application Load Balancer has built-in support for user authentication.
 In addition to Amazon Cognito, ALB natively integrates with any OpenID Connect protocol compliant identity provider (IdP), providing secure authentication and a single sign-on experience across your applications.

-In this pattern, we will be demonstrating the process to setup Kubecost on Amazon EKS and authentication users to Kubecost on Amazon EKS using CDK EKS Blueprints patterns.
+While the pattern is based on Kubecost, the approach can be reused with any similar products or with customer applications.
 The Kubecost dashboard does not provide native support for authentication.
 It requires an external authentication mechanism.
 This pattern will help customers secure their application's ingress using Amazon Cognito authentication.

 ## Architecture